kondokuro/PyMazeing/README.md

 12.- Portals can connect different mazes
 13.- Portals can exist in multiple areas from different mazes

 ## Testing
 Test for the generator functions are based on the use cases and the defined rules.

 ## Deployment
 This work is meant to be used as a library, to be used alongside another project.
+I will be published on Pipy for users to install.

 ## Broader Context